 Thank you for your interest in supporting families and communities across Kenya.
-Dirty water remains the biggest cause of childhood mortality and death in developing countries but with your help we can deliver Family Water Filter and Water Filter Community to those who are in desperate need of safe drinking water in Kenya.
+Dirty water remains the biggest cause of childhood mortality and death in developing countries but with your help we can deliver Family Water Filter and MS-MZ gravity-fed water filters to those who are in desperate need of safe drinking water in Kenya.

 You can sponsor a school, a village or family by financially supporting our work.
 For only USD 108 you can provide safe drinking water to a home of approximately 20 people and at USD 353 you can provide safe drinking water to 300 people either in school or village.

 World Change Makers is a programme for all age groups whether you are a retiree, a professional or a continuing student in any field related to social and economic development of less fortunate communities in Kenya.

 This programme presents a good opportunity to build your existing experience and utilize your acquired skills in various fields.

 We partner with Child Day Care Centres and Orphanages within our areas of operation to enhance the welfare of vulnerable and orphaned children.
 One area we work in, Bondo District, has continued to witness high rise in the number of orphans and vulnerable children.
 UN-HABITAT LAKE VICTORIA REGION WATER AND SANITATION PROGRAMME APPRAISAL REPORT BONDO TOWN July 2008, for example, reveals a worrying state of orphanhood in Bondo.
 In the age group of 5 – 9 years, 21.4% have already lost one or both parents.
 In the age group 10 – 14 years this figure reaches 31%!
 These figures were corroborated during this appraisal, when data was obtained on the number of orphans in primary schools in Bondo.
 These were in most cases more than 20% of all pupils.